best pocket knives

 Use a sharpening stone by pulling it across the flat side of the serrated cut at an angle of 15-20 degrees.

-Recommended oil is Victorinox 4.3302 and recommended Knife sharpener is Victorinox 7.8714
+The recommended oil is Victorinox 4.3302, and the recommended Knife sharpener is Victorinox 7.8714

 Knife safety rules

-Please remember to follow these fundamental knife safety guidelines whenever you use a knife and always keep safety in mind.
+Please follow these fundamental knife safety guidelines whenever you use a knife, and always keep safety in mind.

-• Read all the instructions that come with your knife, paying close attention to any safety instructions, labels, or warnings that are mentioned in the documentation.
+• Read all the instructions that come with your knife, paying close attention to any safety instructions, labels, or warnings mentioned in the documentation.

-• Make sure there is no one around the area where you intend to use the knife and that the blade edge and tip are always pointed in a safe direction.
+• Ensure no one is around the area where you intend to use the knife and that the blade edge and tip are always pointed in a safe direction.

-• Always keep the knife away from your body or any other person’s body when it is applied on.
+• Always keep the knife away from your body or any other person’s body when it is applied.

-• When not in use, always keep your fixed blade/machete sheathed and your folding knife closed.
+• Always keep your fixed blade/machete sheathed and your folding knife closed when not used.

 • Never overtighten the sheath around your knife or machete.
-You run the danger of suffering significant physical harm if excessive force is employed to overcome resistance during the replacement operation.
-The blade is frequently forced back into the sheath as a result of poor replacement.
-As you carefully slip the blade into the sheath’s body, check the position of the blade at the sheath’s mouth.
+You risk suffering significant physical harm if excessive force is employed to overcome resistance during the replacement operation.
+The blade is frequently forced back into the sheath due to poor replacement.
+As you carefully slip the knife into the sheath’s body, check the blade’s position at the sheath’s mouth.

 • The Right Tool for the Right Job, always.
 Just cut with your knife.
 Never use it to pry, ice-pick, hammer, etc.